hidecode221b/Radia/readme_mac_python.md

 - Message in the first radia run `radia cannot be opened because the developer cannot be verified.
 Do you want to move to trash?`, then click `Cancel`.
 - Open system settings - security & privacy - security - `allow anyway` to allow opening `radia.cpython-39-darwin.so` blocked from use because it is not from an identified developer.
 - Message in the second radia run `macOS cannot verify the developer of "radia.cpython-39-darwin.so".
 Are you sure you want to open it?`, then click `Open`, and radia shows the results eventually without further verification.
-- To display the plot of fields and geometry of objects in macOS, you need additonal modules.
+- To display the geometry of objects in macOS, you need additonal modules.
 ```
-pip3 install numpy
-pip3 install matplotlib
-pip3 install setuptools
 pip3 install pyvista
 pip3 install accumulate
 ```